-Option 1.
-Recommend approval of the Zoning Ordinance amendment with the suggested modifications from staff.
+Staff and Planning Commission (5-0) recommend Option 1.
+Approve the Zoning Ordinance amendment with the suggested modifications from staff.

 Fiscal Impact

 N/A

 Context & Analysis

 Through lots are lots where both the front and rear yards face public streets.
 Zoning Ordinance (ZO) Section 10-3-112(1) requires that rear yard setbacks on through lots be subject to the minimum front yard setback regulations.
 In the UR district, the minimum front yard setback is 25 feet; therefore, the through lot minimum rear yard setback is 25 feet.